Handy Summer Info

 Water tanks

-When it comes to summer, we can often go weeks without heavy downfall, so adding a water tank is a great way to get ready for our long, dry summers.
-Rainwater tanks allow you to capture rain off your roof and store it for use during hot summer days, when water restrictions may be in place.
-Stored water in your rainwater tank is perfect for cleaning the car and boat or keeping the flowers, vegetables and lawns alive.
+Adding a rainwater water tank enables you to capture rain off your roof and store it for use during hot summer days, when water restrictions may be in place.
+It’s perfect for cleaning the car and boat or keeping the flowers, vegetables and lawns alive.

 The process is simple - decide where you want to put your tank, talk to your local manufacturer about colour, size, cost and delivery, and check if your tank needs any Council consents.